aditya-xq/AutoProject/README.md

 - **Linear SDK**: To connect with Linear API.

 ### **Frontend**
-- **SvelteKit**: For a swift, smooth, and modern frontend experience.
+- **SvelteKit**: With Svelte 5 For a swift, smooth, and modern frontend experience.
 - **Tailwind CSS**: Because good looks matter.

 ## 🚀 Getting Started